Who is a Neurologist?

 The career of a neurologist is not a competitive one.
 It is considered as a senior-level job role.

-Candidates are required to complete an M.S., M.D. or D.N.B. in neurology and undergo residency training to become a neurologist.
+Candidates are required to complete an M.S., M.D. or D.N.B. in neurology and undergo residency training in neuroscience career.
 There are few candidates who manage to take up to this role as compared to the total number of aspirants who opt for a medical career.
-Neurologists earn 87.1 per cent more than the average national salary.
+People in neurologist career earn 87.1 per cent more than the average national salary.
 You may find a neurologist career outlook fascinating after going through a neurologist salary description.
 But there are both pros and cons of being a neurologist.
 It may take more than a decade to acquire both academic qualifications and residency programme experience become a licensed neurologist in India after high school.
-A human body is complex, so the nervous system.
-It takes years to study it, understand its functioning and finally become eligible to treat the related disorders, diseases and other illnesses.
+The human body is complex, so is the nervous system.
+It takes years to study it, understands its functioning and finally become eligible to treat the related disorders, diseases and other illnesses.

 An experienced neurologist can own a private clinic and provide consultation services for fixed hours on specific days.
 A neurologist can work with multiple hospitals and healthcare facilities.
 He or she can provide services to each hospital on an hourly basis for a fixed schedule of specific days.